South Korea's leader credits Trump for North Korea talks

 “I am giving a lot of credit to President Trump,” Moon said at a nationally televised news conference a day after the two Koreas forged their agreement during border talks.
 “I am expressing my gratitude.”

-Moon’s comments and his conversation with Trump suggested a tactful maneuver by the South Korean leader to stroke the ego of Trump, who has claimed credit for the inter-Korean dialogue, while easing fears in Washington and among his conservative critics at home that in his eagerness for dialogue, he may be toao accommodating to North Korea’s leader, Kim Jong Un.
+His comment reflected a tactful maneuver for Moon: stroking the ego of the U.S. leader, who has claimed credit for the inter-Korean dialogue, while easing fears in Washington and among his conservative critics at home that in his eagerness for dialogue, he may be too accommodating to North Korea’s leader, Kim Jong Un.

 In a post on Twitter last week, Trump asserted that North Korea had gone to the negotiating table because he had been “firm, strong and willing to commit our total ‘might’ against the North.”
 Moon agreed Wednesday that Kim’s decision to start a dialogue with the South could be a sign that the Trump administration’s policy of applying maximum sanctions and pressure was working.